jonaslagoni/design-patterns/patterns/event-carried-state-transfer.md

 ## General

-You must make sure that the consumers are idempotent (stateless?) as processing the same event carries message means that the "local" data might change unexpected.
-Some brokers already have something like this build in if they support exactly-once delivery.
+You must make sure that the consumers are [idempotent](../glossary.md) as processing the same event carries message means that the "local" data might change unexpected.
+Some brokers already have something like this build in if they support [exactly-once delivery](../glossary.md).

 > As seen in the examples, the more verbose the event becomes, the more complex it is to extract the data and the more expensive it is to send over the wire

-With more verbose events, the more PII comes into play.
+With more verbose events, the more [PII](../glossary.md) comes into play.

-You will have eventual-consistency across producer/data owner/ and consumers (and even across consumers).
+You will have [eventual-consistency](../glossary.md) across producer/data owner/ and consumers (and even across consumers).
 "This inconsistency may only last for a few milliseconds but, in a high-traffic system that sends out thousands of ECS messages, the likelihood of an inconsistent read increases rapidly." (https://blogs.mulesoft.com/api-integration/strategy/event-carried-state-messages/)

 Consumer:
 ```json